 One of the Great Outdoors Month events, the Great American Campout is “part of the National Wildlife Federation's efforts to inspire Americans to protect wildlife, including a three-year campaign to get 10 million kids to spend more time outdoors.“

-While the Great American Campout day is June 25th in 2016, the National Wildlife Federation (NWF) encourages us to get out and camp all summer long.
+While the Great American Campout day is just one day, the National Wildlife Federation (NWF) encourages us to get out and camp all summer long.
 There are so many places that you can camp including your backyard, your neighborhood, and local, state and national parks.
-Camping doesn’t have to take place in a tent either.
+Camping doesn't have to take place in a tent either.
 Try camping in a cabin, an RV or even in a treehouse!

 But what impressed me the most about the website is their list of camping activities.
 They have games such as the Backyard Matching Game and Flashlight Tag that can be played anytime–on a camping trip or in your backyard on any random Monday.